azral1962/min-book/docs/manual.typ

 = Current heading

-This text have a endnote#note[This is a endnote]
+This text have a end note#note[This is a end note]

-// The endnote will automatically appear here.
+// The end note will automatically appear here.

 = Next heading
 ```